 Hide author information: When toggled on, this option hides author information e.g phone numbers, twitter handles and email addresses of people who submit posts to your deployment from the public.

-Note: logged in users with the permission to manage posts will still be able to see author information.
+Note: logged in users with permission to manage posts will still be able to see author information.

 Hide exact location information: When toggled on, this option hides the exact location of posts on the map.
 Only the people with the permission to edit will be able to see exact locations, those without permission will only able to see rounded locations.
 The locations will be accurate to 0.1 km.